OctopusDeploy/blog/blog/2021-06/github-actions-for-octopus-deploy/index.md

 ![GitHub Actions Secrets for the Octopus Server URL and an API key](github-action-secrets.png)

 Note that we reference two secrets in this configuration.
-One is for the Octopus Server URL and the other is an API key which allows us to authenticate and integrate with our Octopus instance.
-In this case, I'm using an [Octopus Cloud instance](https://octopus.com/pricing/cloud) however you could also connect to a [self-hosted Octopus instance](https://octopus.com/pricing/server) if it's publicly accessible.
+One is for the Octopus Server URL and the other is an API key to authenticate and integrate with our Octopus instance.
+In this case, I'm using an [Octopus Cloud instance](https://octopus.com/pricing/cloud), however, you can also connect to a [self-hosted Octopus instance](https://octopus.com/pricing/server) if it's publicly accessible.

 :::hint
-NOTE: This is building a Microsoft .NET 5 web application but it could easily be a Spring (Java) web app or NodeJS express service etc. The important parts are the usage of the GitHub Actions for Octopus that make it easy to integrate.
+NOTE: This is building a Microsoft .NET 5 web application but it could easily be a Spring (Java) web app or NodeJS express service, etc. The important parts are how the GitHub Actions for Octopus make it easy to integrate.
 :::

 ### Installing the Octopus CLI